arnoldmukisa/LogAgent/rag/sample_senarios.md

 ## prompt

-You're right, we need a more generalized prompt that can handle various types of questions and log formats.
-Here's a prompt that aligns with the PRD's goals and can be used for different scenarios:

 Prompt:

 "You are an AI assistant designed to analyze system logs and help diagnose issues in a complex distributed system.
 Given the following information: